Epes Lecture Series

 The series honors Hansford Epes '61 who served in the program as Professor of German and Humanities for almost five decades before he retired in 2012.

-The 2019-20 Epes Lecture will be presented by Samantha Rose Hill, Ph.D, of Bard College and the Brooklyn Institute for Social Research.
-Time and place tba.
+The rescheduled 2019-20 Epes Lecture will be presented by Samantha Rose Hill, Ph.D, of Bard College and the Brooklyn Institute for Social Research.
+Date and location to be announced.

 "What Does Russia Want"